 There's nothing you can do to completely prevent such problems, but the following three tips will help:

-When you’ve finished filling out a packet of required immigration forms, your first instinct will be to seal it all up in an envelope, pop it in the mail, and get on with your life.
+When you've finished filling out a packet of required immigration forms, your first instinct might be to seal it all up in an envelope, pop it in the mail, and get on with your life.
 That could waste all of your hard work.

-In the United States, one good option is to go to the post office and use certified mail with a return receipt for all your applications or correspondence with USCIS or the consulates.
+In the United States, one option is to go to the post office and use certified mail with a return receipt for all your applications or correspondence with USCIS or the consulates.
 When you request a return receipt, you will prepare a little postcard that is attached to your envelope and will be signed by the person at USCIS or the consulate who physically receives your envelope.
 The postcard will be mailed to you, and will be your proof that the envelope was received.
 You can use this postcard to convince USCIS or the consulate to look for the application if it gets misplaced.
 Better yet, use U.S. Express Mail, which includes online tracking and signature proof.
-It may cost more, but considering the importance of these documents, now is not the time to save every penny.
+It might cost more, but considering the importance of these documents, now is not the time to save every penny.

 Many immigration applications require that certain personal documents, such as birth or marriage certificates, be attached.
 (Paperclipping them to the form is fine.)
 Some documents must be included in packets of forms you must file and others must be brought to interviews.
 Whatever you do, however, don't send originals to USCIS or the consulate unless you are absolutely sure that this is all they will accept.

 Instead, simply photocopy any document (as long as the original is the official version), and send the copy to USCIS or the consulate.
-The USCIS or consular officer will ordinarily have a chance to view the originals when you bring them to your interview.
-(Of course, if they make a special request that you mail them the original, you’ll want to comply—but make copies for yourself first!)
+The USCIS or consular officer will ordinarily have a chance to view the originals when you later bring them to your in-person interview.
+(Of course, if they make a special request that you mail them the original, you'll want to comply—but make copies for yourself first!)

 It's best to add the following text, right on the front of the copy, if there's room: